diaspora/diaspora/pkg/fedora/README.md

 of current specfile by 'make-dist source'.
 WRite the comment in this directory, copy-paste previous version nr.
 It will be updated.

-rpmlint shows many errors, most of which related to that the server won't start if the .git directories are not included.
-Needs investigation.

 This has been confirmed to start up and provide basic functionality both using the thin webserver and apache passenger, and on 32/64 bit systems.